tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Macro Commands are a simple extension of Command that allow multiple commands to be invoked

+## Adapter pattern

+  -  converts the interface of class into another interface clients expect.

+  - lets classes worj together that couldn't otherwise because of icompatible interaces

+  - When you need to use anexisting class and its interface is not the one you need, use an adapter.

+  - An adapter changes an interface into one a client expects.

+## Facade Pattern

+  - provides a unified interface to a set of interfaces in a subsytem.

+  - Facade defines a higher-level interface that makes the subsystem easier to use.

+  - when you need to simplify and unify a large interface or complex set of interfaces

+  - facade decouples a client from a complex subsystem.

+  - implementing facade requires that we compose the facade with its subsystem and use delegation to perform the work of the facade.

 # Design principles

   - Encapsulate what varies